What is the Difference Between Commercial and Industrial Fishing?

 While industrial fishing has helped to meet the growing demand for seafood, it has also raised concerns about the environmental impact of these operations.
 Industrial fishing vessels often use large, heavy fishing gear that can damage sensitive seafloor habitats and catch unintended species, known as bycatch.
 It is estimated that industrial fishing vessels discard around 10 million tons of bycatch each year, which is then simply discarded at sea.

-See also How Much Does a Fishing License Cost at Walmart in Georgia in 2024?
+See also Can I Get a Massachusetts Fishing License Online in 2024?

 Another concern with industrial fishing is the potential for overfishing.
 The ability of industrial vessels to catch large volumes of fish quickly can lead to the depletion of fish stocks if not properly managed.
 This has led to the collapse of important fish populations in some areas and has prompted calls for more sustainable fishing practices.